mundorum-lab/datasci/modules/data/README.md

 notice | action | message type
 -------| ------ | ------------
-`inputApi` | `The component collects the url received and starts the process of obtaining and transforming the raw data into JSON format.` | `RawAPIContent`
+`load` | `The component collects the url received and starts the process of obtaining and transforming the raw data into JSON format.` | `RawAPIContent`

 ### Output Notices

 notice    | source | message type
 ----------| -------| ------------
-`inputApi` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedDataContent` or `ErrorDuringDataProcessing`
+`output` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedDataContent` or `ErrorDuringDataProcessing`

 ---
 ## Component `file-typing`